Ethics as an Evolving Norm

 The Evolving Norm as Corresponding to Biological Evolution

 We have gradually evolved as living beings in this way from reptiles who were limited to being responsive to needs and urges, to mammals who were able to nurse young and form herds, to predators who were able to form lifelong friendships and close-knit packs and prides, to human beings who oh so accurately describe themselves as being in the image of God, and who are able to turn their attention consciously to the evolution of the normative standard from one generation to the next.
-Each generation is evolving in such a was as to be able to commune with God at a new level and on a new height, and each generation begins to look more and more like God – the source of unconditional love.
+Each generation is evolving in such a way as to be able to commune with God at a new level and on a new height.
+Consequently, each generation begins to look more and more like God, the source of unconditional love.

 The Dark Side of the Evolving Norm